mars0i/forage/README.md

 ```clojure
 lein localrepo install <jarfilepath> MASON 20
 ```
-where `<jarfilepath>` is a string containing he full path and filename for your mason.20.jar file.
+where `<jarfilepath>` is a string containing the full path and filename for your mason.20.jar file.
 This will copy the file to the appropriate place under .m2, and will add an additional pom configuration file.
 After this, you can delete the above `:plugins`